C. Christine Fair

 Carol Christine Fair (born 1968) is an American political scientist.
-She is an associate professor in the Security Studies Program within the Edmund A. Walsh School of Foreign Service at Georgetown University.
+She is a professor in the Security Studies Program within the Edmund A. Walsh School of Foreign Service at Georgetown University.
 Her work is primarily focused on counter-terrorism and South Asian topics.

 Academic career

 Fair received her PhD from the Department of South Asian Languages and Civilization at the University of Chicago in 2004.
 Previously, she received a masters of arts and Bachelor of Science from the same university.

 Fair served as a senior political scientist with the RAND Corporation, political officer with the UN Assistance Mission to Afghanistan, and a senior research associate with the United States Institute of Peace.
 She specializes in political and military affairs in South Asia.
 She has served as a senior fellow at West Point's Combating Terrorism Center, a senior resident fellow at the Institute of Defense Studies and Analyses (New Delhi), and took a Reagan–Fascell Democracy Fellowship in the spring of 2017.

-Fair is a Provost's Distinguished Associate Professor in the Peace and Security Studies Program (SSP) within Georgetown University's Edmund A. Walsh School of Foreign Service.